-- maintain an accurate SEN register that clearly indicates the SEN status of all pupils across school - provide guidance on the criteria for the Codes (E & K) to all staff - Summarise the needs of those pupils who have an EHCP/Statement into an A4 document which is attached as a link document to SIMS so that staff have access to information including: - Strengths/Areas of needs/Barriers to learning - Effective strategies - ✤ Agency involvement - Provision - Data/Levels - Review and update the profiles / passports when appropriate - Maintain pupils' main files and records securely in the Curriculum Support
+- Maintain an accurate SEN register that clearly indicates the SEN status of all pupils across school - Provide guidance on the criteria for the Codes (E/K/M/N) to all staff - Summarise the needs of those pupils who have an EHCP into an A4 document which is attached as a link document to their passport on the SEND tile so that staff have access to information including: - Annual review targets - Strengths/Areas of needs/Barriers to learning. - Effective strategies - Agency involvement - Provision - Data/Levels - Regularly review and update the profiles / passports when appropriate. - Maintain pupils' main files and records securely in the Curriculum Support Department - Notify staff of any passport updates vie the weekly bulletin